AEB-labs/cruddl/README.md

 -   3.11
 -   3.12

-ArangoDB 3.8 is still included in the CI tests, but no longer supported officially, and the CI tests will be removed in a future minor or patch release.

 Starting with ArangoDB 3.12, the default locale for new databases has been changed from `en_US` to `en_US_POSIX`. cruddl does not support `en_US_POSIX` at the moment.
 If you don't have a locale configured on your operating system (`LANG` is not set), you need to change the locale to `en_US`.